 "We aim to become a spearhead in order to have success in the international market.
 I believe it'll be an attraction that makes that more people consider it exciting to come to Norway and combine a visit here with other things," says Ubostad.

-NEWS: Under underwater restaurant was awarded one star in the 2020 edition of the prestigious Michelin Guide.
+Under underwater restaurant was awarded one star in both the 2020 and 2021 edition of the prestigious Michelin Guide.

 First, largest and research-friendly